• Skip to primary navigation

 • Don’t let cats on eating or food preparation areas.
 (Good luck with that one!)

-• Wash fruits and vegetables well, and cook meat and poultry thoroughly.
+• Wash fruits and veggies well, and cook meat and poultry thoroughly.

 • Wear gloves when gardening, handling soil, sand or cat litter.